Celebrating Site Launch

 First, I created a draft of my site in Figma.
 The Lo-fi Wireframe Kit helped me prototype extremely quickly.

-Firstly, I setup a barebones blog using this great guide Build a static Markdown blog from scratch.
-Then I setup a Github Actions pipeline to deploy it statically onto GH Pages, using a great Github Action by @AndrewLester.
+Firstly, I set up a barebones blog using this great guide Build a static Markdown blog from scratch.
+Then I set up a GitHub Actions pipeline to deploy it statically onto GH Pages, using a great GitHub Action by @AndrewLester.

-For the blog, I ended up using the Github Colors theme for code, plus some plugins to hyperlink headers, add LaTeX support, and add direct HTML attribute setting.
+For the blog, I ended up using the GitHub Colors theme for code, plus some plugins to hyperlink headers, add LaTeX support, and add direct HTML attribute setting.

 I was able to get this up and running fairly quickly, only ~2 days of coding.
-My most annoying bug was the blog posts themselves having a width larger than the screen width, which I fixed with prose-a:break-words prose-code:break-words
+My most annoying bug was the blog posts themselves having a width larger than the screen width, which I fixed with prose-a:break-words prose-code:break-words + overriding the width, which wasn’t too bad (it took me 4 hours):

 .prose {